17 best books about whistleblowers

 Despite the danger, Bolkovac gathered evidence and went on to win a lawsuit against DynCorp.
 The book tells her story and the fight for justice for the women involved.
 Bolkovac still works on human trafficking, and in 2020 she launched a human-rights curriculum for middle and high school students.

-The Informant: A True Story - Kurt Eichenwald
+The Informant - Kurt Eichenwald

-The Informant: A True Story - Kurt Eichenwald
+The Informant - Kurt Eichenwald

 "The Informant" by Kurt Eichenwald is a true-crime thriller.
 It digs into the largest price-fixing scandal in American history.
 That scandal involved farming giant Archer Daniels Midland (ADM).
 The book centers on the complex story of Mark Whitacre, an executive-turned-informant, and offers an insider's look at the FBI's case.
 Eichenwald's skill brings to life the web of lies, betrayals, and high-stakes deals that defined the case.